-While a signature followed by MD, Doctor of Medicine, or MPH, Master in Public Health was regarded as a symbol of prestige and ambition prior to the Covid-19 epidemic, it has now become an asset of global importance.
+While a signature followed by MD, Doctor of Medicine, or MPH, Master in Public Health was regarded as a symbol of prestige and ambition prior to Covid-19, it has now become an asset of global importance.

-Even before the pandemic, a study showed that the number of students pursuing an MD/MPH degree rose by 434% between 2010 and 2018.
-Medical degrees with public health components have always been important – it is only now, when confronted with a medical crisis, that we value them even more.
+A study showed that the number of students pursuing MD/MPH programs rose by 434% between 2010 and 2018.
+Medical degrees with public health components have always been important.
+Now, when confronted with a medical crisis, we value them even more.

-The pandemic has not only shown the importance of an MPH degree, but it has also changed the way we acquire it.
-Both the University of Illinois and Wayne State University shortened their respective five-year MD/MPH program to four years and cited the pandemic as the reason for the change.
+The pandemic has shown the importance of MPH degrees and changed the way we acquire it.
+Both the University of Illinois and Wayne State University shortened their respective five-year MD/MPH programs to four years, citing the pandemic as the reason for the change.

-In this article, we will explain the practical and educational value of an MD/MPH degree, discuss its career benefits, and rank the top universities offering the MD/MPH degree.
-Finally, we will provide ambitious students with tips on getting accepted.
+We will explain the value of an MD/MPH degree, discuss its career benefits, and rank the best MD/MPH programs.
+Finally, we will provide you tips on getting accepted.

 The MD/MPH dual degree trains medical students in patient and population health.
-Exposure to a combination of theoretical, clinical, and fieldwork teaches students a full spectrum of care: from an understanding of the social, political, economic, and global issues surrounding admitted patients to the clinical procedures and treatments addressing their symptoms.
+Theoretical, clinical, and fieldwork teaches students a full spectrum of care: from understanding the social, political, economic, and global issues surrounding admitted patients to the clinical procedures and treatments addressing their symptoms.

-Prospective students may sometimes apply to both MD and MPH degrees in the same application cycle.
-Schools allowing simultaneous applications to both programs include Johns Hopkins, Tufts, and NYU.
-Other schools, such as Harvard and Vanderbilt, require students to be in their second or third year of medical school before making another application to the MPH degree.
-Here is a list breaking down the variety of application timelines available at the top medical schools in the US:
+Other schools, such as Harvard and Vanderbilt, require students to be in their second or third year of medical school before applying to an MPH program.
+This list breaks down application timelines at top U.S. med schools with MD/MPH programs:

-It is possible for students accepted to the two programs to graduate from both degrees during the regular 4-year medical school timeline.
-At Tufts, for example, the curriculum for public health “is integrated into the regular MD track so that combined degree students complete their MD requirements in the same sequence as their traditional MD colleagues.”
+It is possible for students accepted to the two programs to graduate from both degrees during a four-year MD/MPH program timeline.
+At Tufts, the curriculum for public health “is integrated into the regular MD track so that combined degree students complete their MD requirements in the same sequence as their traditional MD colleagues.”

-This is made possible by granting students the ability to follow their MPH courses on “Tuesday afternoons during their first two years.”
-Northwestern, too, makes room for MPH courses in the form of evening classes.
-Like the University of Illinois, it makes sure students can complete their MD and their MPH degrees in four years.
+This is possible because students can take MPH courses on “Tuesday afternoons during their first two years.”
+Northwestern makes room for MPH courses through evening classes.
+At the University of Illinois, students can complete their MD and MPH degrees in four years.

-Most schools, however, require students to spend five years to finish both degrees.
-Some of these schools still create a blended-learning environment where students alternate between their MD and MPH components.
-The Perelman School of Medicine (UPenn) has summarized its own MD/MPH scheduling approach:
+Most schools still require students to spend five years finishing the program.
+Some schools still create a blended-learning environment, alternating between MD and MPH components.
+The Perelman School of Medicine (UPenn) has summarized its MD/MPH scheduling approach:

 “Completion of the two degrees separately would require six years, but the MD/MPH can be completed in five years with careful planning.
 Students are enrolled in the MD program full time for the first three years and in MPH course work full time during year 4.
 Then in year 5, students will do a semester of Medical School in Fall and a semester in the MPH Program in Spring.”

-An MD/MPH degree opens a larger career horizon for medical students.
-The NYU School of Medicine has made clear the bright career outlook for graduates from the dual degree:
+An MD/MPH degree opens a larger career horizon for students.
+The NYU School of Medicine has made clear the bright career outlook for graduates:

 “Career options for MD/MPH students are wide-ranging and limited only by a student’s own interests, backgrounds, and ambitions.
 Students might go on to such positions as commissioner of a health department, director/president of an NGO, senior executive at a healthcare institution, clinician in a developing country, or working with immigrant populations in the U.S. Students who pursue clinical medicine may continue to be involved in advocacy or policy development on local or global issues.”

-A review of the current landscape of MD/MPH holders – notably in the private sector –confirms NYU’s projection.
-The founder and CEO of Health Begins, a strategic consulting firm in the medical world, holds a dual MD/MPH degree from Tufts.
-Likewise, Adaptive Phage Therapeutics, a clinical-stage biotechnology company addressing infectious diseases, recently appointed Robert Hopkins, MD, MPH, as its Medical Chief Officer.
+A review of current MD/MPH holders confirms NYU’s projection.
+The founder and CEO of Health Begins, a strategic consulting firm, holds an MD/MPH from Tufts.
+Likewise, Adaptive Phage Therapeutics, a clinical-stage biotechnology company, recently appointed Robert Hopkins, MD, MPH, as Medical Chief Officer.

-Graduates with a dual degree also pursued leadership positions.
-The following individuals hold MD/MPH degrees:
+Graduates also pursued leadership positions.
+The following people hold MD/MPH degrees:

 For students indecisive about whether an MD/MPH degree is worth it, we have summarized the benefits and considerations applicants should be pondering.

-The University of Wisconsin offers courses such as Evidence-Based Decision-Making and Communicating Public Health Effectively to help medical students develop their business, data, and media skills, which are not usually part of a traditional medical school experience.
+The University of Wisconsin offers courses such as Evidence-Based Decision-Making and Communicating Public Health Effectively.
+These courses help students develop business, data, and media skills.
+These course types aren’t usually part of a traditional medical school experience.

-As the Keck School of Medicine of USC notes about their joint MD/MPH program, it is “designed for individuals who wish to acquire not only medical practice competencies, but also an understanding of the history, organization, goals and philosophy of public health.”
+The Keck School of Medicine notes its MD/MPH program is “designed for individuals who wish to acquire not only medical practice competencies, but also an understanding of the history, organization, goals and philosophy of public health.”

 Another benefit is a stronger application for residency programs.
 Northwestern notes how their MD/MPH program “is designed for students who wish to complete the MD and MPH degrees within four years, making them highly competitive for residencies, fellowships and research opportunities."

-In addition, there are career-advancing benefits to the demography-oriented courses included in MPH curriculums: Stanford Medicine, for example, offers Ethnicity and Medicine and Caring for Individuals with Disabilities.
-Hospitals located in multicultural cities are more likely to accept graduating medical students that understand the range of socio-economic contexts underlying their day-to-day work.
+There are career-advancing benefits to the demography-oriented courses included in MPH curriculums.
+Stanford Medicine, for example, offers Ethnicity and Medicine and Caring for Individuals with Disabilities.
+Hospitals located in multicultural cities are more likely to accept graduates that understand how socioeconomic contexts impact patients.

-These students might want to apply to the dual degrees completed in the regular timeline of four years.
-Students who would like to enter medical school first and earn another related degree ‘down the line’ should also consider these programs; they might find it costlier to defer their education.
-As the Vanderbilt University School of Medicine has noted about the economic rationale of its joint program:
+Students may want to apply to four-year dual degrees to keep costs down.
+If you want to do medical school first and earn another degree later, you should consider these programs.
+Vanderbilt University School of Medicine notes the economic rationale of its program: